Micah614/Arduino_Garden_Monitor/Project-Proposal.md

 GitHub Portfolio: https://github.com/Micah614/arduino-indoor-weatherstation/<br>

 Introduction<br>
-Smart devices have become increasingly common in US households.
-Connected device commerce is expected to expand to a $581.85 billion industry by 2032 according to a recent report by precedenceresearch.com.
-Network connected devices are currently found in cars, homes, tablets, watches, cell phones, surveillance systems, strap-on monitors, virtual reality equipment, and much more.
-The increasing number of network-connected devices in the last decade has driven researchers to adopt the term “internet of things”, also known as “IOT”.
-This project will explore the fundamental characteristics of IOT devices by developing a Bluetooth and Wi-Fi connected greenhouse monitoring station using Arduino single-board computer parts, extended C/C++, Python, HTML, CSS, and JavaScript.
+Smart devices have become increasingly common in US and international households and IOT device commerce is expected to expand to a whopping $581.85 billion industry by 2032, according to a recent report conducted by precedenceresearch.com.

+Wide Area Network (WAN) connected devices are currently found in cars, homes, tablets, watches, cell phones, surveillance systems, virtual reality equipment,and numerous alternative applications.
+This recent surge in the use and availability of WAN connected devices in the last decade has driven researchers to adopt the term “internet of things”, otherwise known as “IOT".

+This project will explore the fundamental characteristics of IOT devices by developing a Bluetooth and/or Wi-Fi enabled greenhouse "weather" monitor station, using Arduino single-board computer parts,and a REST API architecture.
+The second and ongoing section of this project is the development of this documenational blog.
+According to the guidelines of the CSBP-3112 course syllabus, this project will involve a weekly commitment of around 3-4 hours.

 <br><br>
-The first half of this project will involve completing a tutorial about Arduino hardware and the integrated development environment (IDE), which I will complete with the help of Freenove® project board kit that came with the tutorial.
+In the first section of this project, I will complete a series of Arduino tutorials and blog about the characteristics of Arduino hardware,  and the integrated development environment (IDE), which I will complete with the help of Freenove® project board kit that came with the tutorial.

 <br><br><br>
 Figure 1.)
 The project board I will be using to learn about driver development, prototyping, and the Arduino IDE software in weeks 2-5 of the semester.<br><br>